ErikVeland/frontend-music-plug-in/README.md

 ## Installation

 1. Download the latest PKG installer from the Releases page
+2. If you encounter a security warning about an unsigned installer:
+   - Right-click (or Control-click) on the PKG file
+   - Select "Open" from the context menu
+   - Click "Open" in the dialog that appears to proceed with installation
-2. Run the installer and follow the prompts
+3. Follow the installer prompts to complete installation
-3. Restart Apple Music
+4. Restart Apple Music
-4. Enable the visualizer: Window → Visualizer
+5. Enable the visualizer: Window → Visualizer

 ## Building from Source